paul-grozav/source.paul.grozav.info/kb/system_administration/disk_error_testing.md

 ### 2. Check disk for bad blocks using a read-write test
 `badblocks -wsv -o extra_hdd_badblocks.txt /dev/sdc`
-It will output the bad blocks to the given file.
+It will output the bad blocks to the given file. `-w` will run a write-mode test, removing the data from the disk.
+You can also use `-n` for a non-destructive read-write test.

 ### 3. Fix bad blocks using fsck: